Col du Galibier from Villar-D’arene

 Col du Galibier - highest mountain top finish ever

-As with many of the challenging and beautiful climbs of France, Galibier is fabulously famous because it has been blessed by the Tour de France justifiably many times (34 times since its first post WWII appearance in 1947 which was the first TdF since 1940 due to WWII).
-Most recently (as of 2017) Galibier was featured in The Tour in 2017 when debutante Primoz Roglic became the first Slovenian to win a TdF stage.
+Galibier has been included 35 times since its first post WWII appearance in 1947 which was the first TdF since 1940 due to WWII.
+Most recently (as of 2020) Galibier was featured in The Tour in 2019 (Nairo Quintana won the stage from Embrun to Valloire).
+In 2017 debutante Primoz Roglic became the first Slovenian to win a TdF stage when he came out on top in Stage 17 from La Mure to Serre-Chevalier. .

 Primoz Roglic - Stage 17 Tour de France